 Understand the hierarchy of your content

 Organising your content based on the importance of it seems obvious.
 You have your headers, sub-headers, body text, etc. But hierarchy is not always linear on a website and it's not always about which text is larger than others.

 Let's take an article in a printed newspaper as an example.
 There are the following elements: headline, article text, pull-quote, and image.
 What is the hierarchy of that information?
 Without any context of what this article is about, I'm going to guess it would typically be in this order: image, pull-quote, headline, and article text.
 Each one giving enough information based on the attention span of the reader.
 The image gives a fraction of the context for the least amount of effort for the reader.
 The pull-quote tends to give a snappy, terse, insight into what the article is about and is usually something to grab the reader's attention.
 The headline gives a better context of the article, and the article text says it all.

 On a digital medium, you need to understand what is the most important thing for the viewer to focus on first for the least amount of effort.
 What will grab enough of their attention for them to think "this is worth my attention, let me find out more".

 Besides Choose Your Own Adventure books, the print medium tends to have a simple user journey; left to right, shift down, and repeat.

 Similar to Choose Your Own Adventure books, websites should tell a story and give the reader, with your guidance, the option to decide their own flow.

-Try to make it as easy as possible for your audience to achieve those goals.
+With a clear list of key reasons try to make it as easy as possible for your audience to achieve those goals.

-Some additional comments
+Some additional points